amineasli/event_dispatcher/README.md

 ## Usage
 ### Creating an Event
 When an event is dispatched, it's identified by a unique name, which any number of listeners might be listening to.
-An Event instance is also created and passed to all of the listeners :
+An event instance is also created and passed to all of the listeners :

     class UserEvent
        attr_reader :user, :login_time